- Date: Sunday 29th September 2019

 I was still contemplating going with the 2-hour pacer about 5 minutes before the start.
 Then, I decided that my main aim of this race was to enjoy it.
 I feel like I am losing my enjoyment of running lately, so I needed to enjoy this.

 It was forecast for horrendous weather, but just as we were about to start the sun came out.
-It was actually really humid and hot throughout the run.
+So the Northampton Half Marathon actually ended up being really humid and hot.

 So, I set off with Christine so we could natter away and enjoy the run.
 I felt like I was constantly trying to slow us down, but we probably still started to fast.
 By mile 3 we were running along by the river, it was pretty, my legs were feeling fine, but I looked at Christine and said: “I’m bored”.
 It sounds stupid, but I could have easily given up and just cheered everyone else on.
 This worries me for my forthcoming 26.2 miles!